great-expectations/great_expectations/docs/expectation_gallery/3-expectation-docstring-formatting.md

     Returns:
         An [ExpectationSuiteValidationResult](https://docs.greatexpectations.io/docs/terms/validation_result)

-        Exact fields vary depending on the values passed to result_format, catch_exceptions, and meta.
+        Exact fields vary depending on the values passed to result_format and meta.

     Notes:
         * min_value and max_value are both inclusive unless strict_min or strict_max are set to True.